INP-SDT/MCPlas/docs/manual_rst_introduction/introduction.rst

-The presented toolbox is developed in MATLAB for the automated build-up of an equation-based fluid-Poisson model in Comsol using linking between Matlab and Comsol provided by the Comsol Live link *for* MATLAB module.
+The MCPlas toolbox represents a collection of MATLAB functions for the automated generation of an equation-based fluid-Poisson model for non-thermal plasmas in the multiphysics simulation software COMSOL.
-This Matlab-Comsol toolbox (MCPlas) aims easy and fast generation of models for the spatio-temporal modelling of non-thermal plasmas based on the input data containing all information about considered reaction kinetic model.
+Following the development of the new generation of the LXCat platform, all input data are prepared in a structured and interoperable JSON format and can be supplied and validated using existing JSON schemas.
-The generated models are ready to be used without Comsol's Plasma Module or any additional Comsol modules.
+The toolbox includes fully transparent, editable MATLAB source code and offers an advanced description of electron transport in addition to commonly used approaches in the plasma modelling community.
-Depending on the user's needs, model equations can be solved in either Cartesian, polar or cylindrical coordinates using numerical solvers provided by Comsol.
+It supports one-dimensional and two-dimensional modelling geometries employing Cartesian, polar and cylindrical coordinate systems.

 The plasma description provided by MCPlas is based on the equations of fluid-Poisson model